 Helplines and professional support

-The national confidential NHS service for GPs and GP trainees in England.
-The GP Health Service can help doctors with issues relating to a mental health concern, including stress or depression, or an addiction problem, in particular where these might affect work.
-Access the service by emailing firstname.lastname@example.org or by calling 0300 0303 300.
-The service is available 8am–8pm Monday–Friday and 8am–2pm Saturday.
+This is a confidential NHS service for all doctors and dentists in England that can help with issues relating to a mental health concern, including stress or depression, or an addiction problem, in particular where these might affect work.
+Details on how to access the service are here.

-BMA Counselling is staffed by professional telephone counsellors 24 hours a day, 7 days a week.
-They are all members of the British Association for Counselling and Psychotherapy and are bound by strict codes of confidentiality and ethical practice.
-The Doctor Advisor service runs alongside BMA Counselling giving doctors and medical students in distress or difficulty the choice of speaking in confidence to another doctor.
+BMA Wellbeing Support Services (formerly BMA Counselling and Doctors Advisor Service) has a counselling service staffed by professional telephone counsellors 24 hours a day, seven days a week.
+Counsellors are all members of the British Association for Counselling and Psychotherapy and are bound by strict codes of confidentiality and ethical practice.
+There is also a peer support service giving doctors and medical students in distress or difficulty the choice of speaking in confidence to another doctor who has experience of supporting colleagues.
 Call 0330 123 1245.

 Sick Doctors Trust